 This species does not demand a high level of finesse, and in my opinion, it’s much more important to learn all the basics of pike fishing when you are new to the sport.
 Start simple and learn as much as you can.
 You can gear up later on if you feel the need to do so.

-A medium-heavy action spinning rod is a perfect fit for most pike lures.
-For lighter trolling, float fishing, and ledgering, a somewhat longer heavy action spinning rod of 8-9ft will definitely suffice to start off with.
+A medium-heavy action spinning rod of around 7ft is a perfect fit for most pike lures.
+For lighter trolling, float, and or fishing, a somewhat longer heavy action spinning rod of 8-9ft will definitely suffice to start off with.